 OVF would like to pay tribute to Port Vale players, officials, fans and all other men and women who gave their lives serving their country.

-Meanwhile, former player Leigh Roose (Vale, 1910) was killed at the battle of the Somme.
+Meanwhile, former player Leigh Roose (Port Vale, 1910) was killed at the battle of the Somme.
 A larger-than-life character, Roose really deserves a feature all to himself.
-A Welsh International, he was once named as one of the country’s most-eligible batchelors by a national newspaper.
+A Welsh International, he was once named as one of the country’s most-eligible bachelors by a national newspaper.
 A goalkeeper with a noted long-throw expert, his role in the army was that of grenade thrower.
 He received the Military Medal for his bravery but sadly died towards the end of the Battle of the Somme.

-Apart from players and Vale staff mentioned above, there have also been several Port Vale fans who have also lost their lives serving their country.
-Finally, this is not just purely a Port Vale “thing”, so OVF would like to remember all men and women who have died serving their country.
+Apart from players and Vale staff mentioned above, there have also been several Port Vale fans who have also lost their lives serving their country and on this Remembrance Day, we pay tribute to all men and women who have died serving their country.

 Please join us and millions more by remembering all those who paid the ultimate sacrifice and observing the national minute’s silence at 11am on Sunday.